HdrHistogram/HdrHistogram/README.md

 respositories.
 All of which share common concepts and data representation capabilities.

-Note: The below is an excerpt from a HistograUpdate m JavaDoc.
+Note: The below is an excerpt from a Histogram JavaDoc.
 While much of it generally applies to other language implementations as well, some details may vary by implementation (e.g. iteration and synchronization), so you should consult the documentation or header